johnproza/yii2-comments/README.md

 Module setup
 ------------

-Insert info your config file
+Insert into your config file
 ```php
 'modules' => [
     'comments' => [